 Going back to the maximum power transfer for a moment, we can state that lower speaker impedances actually demand more power.

 We can see this in the power ratings of power amplifiers.
-For example, let’s have a look at the Crown Audio XLi 2500 (link to compare prices at select retailers).
+For example, let’s have a look at the Crown Audio XLi 2500 (link to check the price on Amazon).
 This stereo power amplifier is designed to drive 8Ω speakers and 4Ω speakers.
 As we see below, the amplifier must be able to provide more power to the 4Ω speaker:

 Crown Audio XLi 2500 Power Specifications: